21 Sep 2016

 3) Weird Science (1985)

 Two hard done by nerds who can’t get girlfriends decide to create an artificial woman using their amazing 80’s computer technology and a doll.
 The pair hack into a government computer to obtain extra computing power and voila; the doll turns into a supermodel.
 Not just a supermodel, though.
 In addition to satiating the young lads’ teenaged sexual frustrations, the AI (whom they name “Lisa”) can conjure up fancy cars out of the ether, freeze time, and erase people’s memories with a wave of her hand.
-Hilarity ensues as Lisa dedicates her considerable powers to improving the lives of the lads through a series of bizarre trials and tribulations.
+Hilarity ensues as Lisa dedicates her considerable powers to improve the lives of the lads through a series of bizarre trials and tribulations.

 "self destruct sequence initiated"